monzonlucasfabricio/template_esp_idf_ceedling/README.md

 	-sdkconfig.defaults

-To use this template need two things:
+To use this template you need to:

 1) Clone esp-idf inside a folder that can be called esp/ . https://github.com/espressif/esp-idf.

 So you will have this directories.
 -esp
    -esp-idf